BIDS/repro-case-studies/case-studies/slaybaugh.md

 Once there is "finalized" code, it is time to do the real demonstration testing for publication.
 This involves running large test problems that demonstrate performance of the new algorithm for problems of interest as well as comparison to benchmarks to demonstrate correctness.
 The literature review, algorithm description, and results of the large (and sometimes small) tests will go in the final LaTeX document for journal submission.
-This will also be version controlled, typically in a public GitHub repo.
+This will also be version controlled, typically in a public GitHub repository.
 The idea is that the large test input files will be in the same repository as any scripts required to process data and generate plots, all with corresponding directions.
 This means that if you have access to the code and the repository you can rerun all the calculations and process the data.